Translating for the Financial Sector / Financial Translation Services

 I started out at a firm of consulting actuaries, and then I worked for companies such as Schroders, Barclays Global Investors and Russell Investment Management, in roles ranging from Sales and Client Service to Fund Manager.
 I also studied along the way, picking up the Investment Management Certificate and the Chartered Institute for Securities and Investment Diploma Exam in Fund Management.
 A fantastic experience, and one that still serves me well, even though it is now more than 10 years since I returned to my first love, languages, and developed my special skill in project managing financial translations.

-I have really found that this experience helps me so much, not just in terms of financial translation, but also in helping me to run the company as a whole.
+This experience has helped me so much, not just in terms of financial translation, but also in helping me to run the company as a whole.
 During those years in London, I actually figured out how companies work, what happens in a marketing department, what is important to the HR team, and so on – this allows me to help clients with their real, specific business needs.

 And just as for many other areas of translation, being a successful financial translator means actually understanding the subject matter – and, only then, translating it to another language.
 Financial translators who simply “translate” without understanding what is actually happening behind the words are unlikely to be successful.